(888) 552-6760 SCHEDULE AN APPOINTMENT

 Radiation therapy is administered externally or internally, killing cancer cells with high-energy rays or particles.

-External beam radiation therapy (EBRT) is used to treat both localized and advanced cancer.
-A machine outside the body directs radiation beams directly to the prostate for five days a week throughout several weeks.
-Unlike surgery, EBRT is a noninvasive treatment, which appeals to some men.
+External beam radiation therapy (EBRT) is used to treat localized and advanced cancer.
+A machine outside the body directs radiation beams directly to the prostate for five days a week over several weeks.
+Unlike surgery, EBRT is a noninvasive treatment.

 Internal radiation therapy delivers radioactive material via catheter or another implantable device into the prostate.
-Examples of internal radiation therapy include high-dose rate (HDR) brachytherapy, which delivers a high dose of radiation to the prostate in short bursts over a few minutes, and low-dose rate (LDR) brachytherapy, in which small, radioactive pellets, or seeds, are implanted in the prostate and emit low levels of radiation over several weeks.
+One example of internal radiation therapy is high-dose rate (HDR) brachytherapy, which delivers a high dose of radiation to the prostate in short bursts over a few minutes.
+Another is low-dose rate (LDR) brachytherapy, in which small, radioactive pellets, or seeds, are implanted in the prostate and emit low levels of radiation over several weeks.

 Some prostate cancer patients may also undergo stereotactic body radiation therapy (SBRT), which uses innovative imaging technologies to deliver high doses of radiation.
 Because the dose rate is high, patients typically require fewer treatments.

-Common side effects of radiation therapy for prostate cancer include:
+Side effects of radiation therapy for prostate cancer

 • Increased urge to urinate or more frequent need to urinate